New Mexico Winter November 11, 2022

 by Juliet White 8 Unforgettable Places In New Mexico That Everyone Must Visit This Winter

-things to do in New Mexico during this season, from snow sports to soaking in hot springs.
+things to do in New Mexico during the winter, from snow sports to soaking in hot springs and everything in between.
 Beat the winter blues by visiting some of these unforgettable places!
 Which one will you choose for your next New Mexico winter vacation?
 Let us know in the comments!

 1. Sandia Peak via the Sandia Peak Tramway

 The trip is actually more memorable when the mountain is carpeted in snow, and the panoramic views of Albuquerque are just as amazing.
 Come check out some of the downright

 2. One of New Mexico’s ski resorts in the northern part of the state

 Ski Apache, near Ruidoso, has 55 trails and receives an average of 180 inches of snow per year.
 Oh, and fun fact: Ski Apache is home to the

 There’s nothing like the sight of a waterfall that has frozen, like Sitting Bull Falls (pictured) in the Guadalupe Mountains near Carlsbad.
 Come out and find yourself utterly transfixed by the many

 5. Lake Maloya or Lake Alice